 The Implementation Committee has met with the SBAND Executive Director and CLE Coordinator and the Director of Judicial Education to discuss possible approaches.
 An education program regarding sex crimes and associated issues, such as the consent defense, is being considered as a possible program for future Judicial Conference education programs.
 A program concerning issues in sexual assault cases was conducted during the 2000 Bench & Bar Seminar.
 A bias component is scheduled for the 2001 Judicial Institute.

 3. Education programs should be provided for judges and lawyers concerning sexual assault, spousal assault and rape, acquaintance rape, rape trauma syndrome, gender stereotypes and rape myths that may be employed in the trials of sexual offenses, consent defenses, and the rape shield statute.

 A one-day program on gender-related issues in the areas of domestic violence and custody decisions was included in the 1999 Judicial Institute program.
-Additionally, a program regarding stranger and non-stranger sexual assault is being considered for the 2000 Bench & Bar Seminar.
+Additionally, a program regarding sexual assault cases was conducted during the 2000 Bench & Bar Seminar.
 See also, Recommendation E.2, Status.

 F. JUDICIAL SYSTEM AS EMPLOYER